 Someone internally needs to lead the moving process to avoid chaos and confusion.
-Nominate an office manager, executive assistant or a similarly responsible person who excels with logistics and company-wide communication.
+Nominate an office manager, executive assistant, or a similarly responsible person who excels in organization skills, logistics, and company-wide communication.
 They will need that skill set to organize a smooth transition to the new space.

-Your newly-appointed moving coordinator can lead the charge on finding a movers, but getting recommendations from your broker or peers who have moved before is highly recommended.
+Your newly-appointed moving coordinator can lead the charge on finding reliable, trustworthy movers, but getting recommendations from your broker or peers who have moved before is a good move.

 Additionally, determine how long the items you need will take to deliver.
 For any equipment that will take a significant amount of time to deliver, you may want to order in advance.

-As a last point, you may want to look into hiring an interior designer — ask your broker for recommendations that are within your budget.
+As the last point, you may want to look into hiring an interior designer — ask your tenant broker for recommendations that are within your budget.